 The claimant filed an appeal from the April 2, 2018, (reference 01) unemployment insurance decision that denied benefits based upon a determination that claimant was discharged from employment for violation of a known company rule.
 The parties were properly notified of the hearing.
 A telephone hearing was held on June 7, 2018.
-The claimant, Milashu Awrin, participated.
+The claimant, Milashu Arwin, participated.
 The employer, Swift Pork Company, participated through Emily Pottorff, Assistant HR Manager.
 Employer's Exhibits 1 through 12 were received and admitted into the record without objection.
-Kunama/English interpreter Antonio assisted with the hearing.
+Kunama/English interpreter Antonio provided interpretation services for the hearing.